paperless-ngx/paperless-ngx/docs/administration.md

 other files.

 Paperless will not export archive files if you use `--no-archive`.
-After importing, These files can be generated again by using `document_archiver`.
+After importing, the sanity checker will warn about missing files until these files are generated again by using `document_archiver`.
 It can make sense to omit these files from backup as their content and checksum can change (new archiver algorithm) and may then cause additional used space in a deduplicated backup.

 Paperless will not export thumbnails if you use `--no-thumbnail`.
-After importing, These files can be generated again by using `document_thumbnails`.
+After importing, the sanity checker will warn about missing files and the documents view will not have thumbnails until these files are generated again by using `document_thumbnails`.
 It can make sense to omit these files from backup as their content and checksum can change (new thumbnail generation algorithm) and may then cause additional used space in a deduplicated backup.